garnet-org/lstn-policy/README.md

-# lstn-gh-action
+# lstn Policy
-version: 0.0.1 (pre-release)
+version: 0.0.2 (pre-release)

-> Monitor and control the behavior of dependencies
+> Enforce rule-based policies to control the behavior of your dependencies using listen.dev

 ## Usage